morganelepine/Gift-list-manager/README.md

 -   Select the closest region to your end-users to optimize latency.
 -   Select GitHub as the deployment method and link your GitHub repository.
 -   Enable automatic deployment so that each push to GitHub is automatically deployed to Heroku.
--   Optional : enable the "Wait for CI to pass before deploy" option so that Heroku only deploys the application if the GitHub Actions tests pass.
+-   _Optional_ : enable the "Wait for CI to pass before deploy" option so that Heroku only deploys the application if the GitHub Actions tests pass.

 #### 3. Configure buildpacks

 Buildpacks are scripts used by Heroku to install dependencies and configure the application's environment.
 This can be done through the Heroku dashboard or via the CLI:

 ```bash
   heroku buildpacks:add heroku/nodejs
   heroku buildpacks:set heroku/php
 ```

-**Note**: The order of the buildpacks is important.
-In this project, Node.js is listed before PHP to ensure the React frontend is built before the Laravel application is deployed.

 #### 4. Project deployment

 By default, Heroku uses Apache with PHP to start the application from the project root directory.
-Since MerryMate's document root is the `public/` subdirectory, create a `Procfile` in the project's root directory with the following line:
+Since the document root of the app is the `public/` subdirectory, create a `Procfile` in the project's root directory with the following line:

 ```bash
 web: vendor/bin/heroku-php-apache2 public/